waldekwielki/simple-java-maven-app/README.md

 # simple-java-maven-app

-This project is a copy of the one linked in the tutorial I used for Jenkins configuration :https://jenkins.io/doc/tutorials/build-a-java-app-with-maven/
+This project is a copy of the one linked in the tutorial I used for Jenkins configuration: https://jenkins.io/doc/tutorials/build-a-java-app-with-maven/

 # From the base project:
 The repository contains a simple Java application which outputs the string